7:45am to 12:00pm – $240 (GST Exempt)

-Anyone who works in the water supply industry who may need to conduct works on main-to-meter pipes.
+This course is suitable for anyone who works in the water supply industry who may need to use an Abnormal Voltage Detection Device (AVDD) while conducting works on metallic pipes.

 Additional Entry Requirements: